 Right now is the perfect time to be sending out those dynasty trade offers.
-While we impatiently wait for the NFL Draft and free agency to kick off, this stretch of time is prime for pouncing.
+This stretch of time is prime for pouncing.
 NFL rosters are loaded with players that could see massive value spikes in 2021 or are undervalued dynasty circles.
 Whether you are rebuilding a currently vomit-inducing roster to compete in 2022 or loading up for a smack-talking championship run, it’s time to craft those proposals.
 Here are my top five players to get on your rosters.
 Let’s get to trading.

 (ADP: WR18, 73.0 Overall)

 Keenan Allen was on a blistering pace last season with Justin Herbert under center.
 In those 13 games, Allen averaged 18.5 fantasy points per game (PPR), 10.6 targets per game, 7.3 receptions and 73.4 receiving yards per game.
 Allen would have finished as the WR5 in fantasy points per game behind only Davante Adams, Tyreek Hill, Stefon Diggs and Calvin Ridley.
 At age 29, Allen is an underrated dynasty asset.
 In his current contract with the Chargers, the dead cap doesn’t flip until 2023, when they can cut him and save 16.3 million.
 The team would be eating money if they let him go before that season.
 If you’re attacking dynasty with a two-year window in mind, Allen is a perfect dynasty trade target.